-And as the last tiny bit of the sun disappears, sparks of light appear like a pearly necklace, followed by what looks like a diamond ring around the obliterated sun.
-Then the light goes out for a split second, before a blazing corona shoots out from all directions behind the black circle of the moon, lasting throughout the whole duration of the eclipse.
+As the last tiny bit of the sun disappears, sparks of light become visible like a pearly necklace.
+These are known as Baily’s Beads.
+The sparks are followed by what looks like a diamond ring around the obliterated sun.
+Then the light goes out for a split second…

 I was so overwhelmed by the immensity of it all that I was literally moved to tears.

 Once you’ve experienced this magic, it will stay with you forever

 But it will also leave you restless, addicted and yearning for another one.
 When you’ve been exposed to a solar eclipse, you will never fully recover… 😉

 So the burning questions that trickle into the back of your mind:

 The next total eclipse will be on 8 April 2024.
 The totality zone moves from the Pacific coast in Mexico to the Atlantic coast in southeast Canada, across Texas and the eastern part of the USA.